Drishyam 2: Filming

 Principal photography began on 21 September 2020 in Kochi.
 It was conducted adhering to the safety precautions set for preventing COVID-19 spread.
 Indoor scenes were shot there.
-Filming was held at Kakkanad, Kochi.
+Filming was held in Kakkanad, Kochi.
 It was shifted to Thodupuzha after two weeks.
-The same house at Vazhithala featured as Georegekutty and family's residence in Drishyam was used as the location for Drishyam 2, reportedly, an 18-day shoot was charted at the house.
+The same house in Vazhithala featured as Georegekutty and family's residence in Drishyam was used as the location for Drishyam 2, reportedly, an 18-day shoot was charted at the house.
 The house was renovated to reflect Georgekutty's present-day prosperity.
 Filming was also held at some other houses in Thodupuzha, and was also shot at nearby areas such as Kanjar and Arakkulam.

 A set was constructed at Kaipa Kavala in Kudayathoor where Drishyam was filmed.
 An entire street was erected at the place, including Rajakkadu Police Station, Georgekutty's cable TV shop, and surrounding stores and structures, which was one of the main locations.
 Rajeev Kovilakathu was the art director.
 Following the portions at Kaipa Kavala, filming was concluded on 6 November 2020.
 The entire filming, which was scheduled to last for 56 days was completed in 46 days.
 A special team was designated to observe the film crew, including the director, were abiding the COVID-19 protocol.